mono/website/community/google-summer-of-code/projects.md

 **Mentors:** Hylke Bons

-### Polish LLVM C backend for Cono
+### Polish LLVM C backend for Mono

 **Complexity:** Hard

-A proof of concept has demonstrated using the LLVM C Backend with Mono to generate C code from a managed executable.
-This would allow using Mono on many older/limited/exotic platforms where it cannot currently be used.
+A proof of concept has been demonstrated using Julia's [LLVM C Backend](https://github.com/JuliaComputing/llvm-cbe) with Mono to generate C code from a managed executable.
+This would allow using Mono on older/limited/exotic platforms where it cannot currently be used.

 For details, see https://github.com/mono/mono/issues/11940

 The project is to make this more complete and stable.
 A key part of this would be to make the backend use Mono's intrinsics instead of LLVM-CBE's Julia-specific intrinsics.

 **Mentors:** Alexander Kyte

+### Port ilasm to use IKVM.Reflection instead of PEAPI

+**Complexity:** Medium

+Port ilasm, the IL assembler, to use IKVM.Reflection as its code emission backend instead of PEAPI.
+This will require extending IKVM.Reflection to support the advanced metadata that ilasm supports.

+**Deliverables:** ilasm emitting code using IKVM.Reflection instead of PEAPI, and passing all tests.

+**Mentors:** Marek Safar, Zoltan Varga

 ### Replace mono-cil-strip